tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 # SoM Clocks {#som_clocks}

-The FPGA features two internal oscillators and an internal PLL to further synthesize a clock signal out of the available sources.
+The FPGA features one 60MHz internal oscillator that drives the USB reference clock and an internal PLL to further synthesize a clock signal out of the available sources.

-An external Si5351A PLL is responsible for generating the differential USB3 reference clock, and has one remaining clock signals free to use.
+An external Si5351A PLL on the devkit is responsible for generating any custom clocks.
-Clocks are synthesized out of a 25 MHz Crystal Oscillator on the SoM.

 ![](images/tinyclunx33_som_clock_tree.drawio.png)